Guide for First-Year Applicants

-In addition to the information listed above, students applying to major in art, art education, dance, music, music education, and theatre must complete either a portfolio review or an audition, which are specific to their major of choice.
-Students’ applications can not be reviewed for an admissions decision by the Office of University Admissions until a portfolio review or an audition has been completed with the respective department.
+Your application cannot be reviewed for an admissions decision by the Office of University Admissions until a portfolio review or an audition has been completed with the proper department.

 All applicants regardless of enrollment in a high school or a homeschool program will be given careful consideration for admission.
-Below are the basic admission requirements:
+If you are a homeschooled student, we’ll need your: